The Unquiet Ones: Reception

 A reviewer for ESPNcricinfo stated that "this book on cricket comes across as one of the most authentic and authoritative depictions of what the country is actually like."
 He described it as a "superbly researched book", while criticizing "the complete absence of any discussion of the women's game."
 The reviewer rated the book 4.5/5, writing that the book is "highly recommended".

 A reviewer for Wisden India called the book an "ode to Pakistan cricket".
 He further stated that "the 500-odd page tribute to Pakistan cricket is more than the sum of its research material – it's no mere quizzer-goldmine".
 He adds that "the book deserved a bigger title to match its scale".

 A reviewer for Express Tribune called the book "a triumph" while stating that "the research – let us call it scholarship – is immense".
 A reviewer for DNA India praised the "extensive research".
 He further added that Samiuddin "keeps the reader glued to his book" while praising him metaphorically for "a well-crafted century on debut".

 A reviewer for New Statesman calls the book "magnificent as stand-alone history of Pakistan cricket".
 Nadeem F. Paracha, a cultural critic writing for Dawn calls the book "a knowledgeable fan's history of Pakistan cricket" and "a youthful celebration of a wildly impulsive cricketing culture".

-Errors

-Some of the factual/typographical errors in the book surfaced so far are:

-The use of the past tense in the following sentence is wrong because at the time Minhas was alive and in his 80s.
-“Safdar Minhas was a tall, fast off-cutter…”

-The book says, "Australia fell from 305 for one to 310 all out" in the second innings of the 1979 Melbourne Test when in fact the Australian team slipped from 305 for three to 310 all out.